 Former selectman, John Houy, digging by the shore, to place posts for a spite fence.

 5. The sheer number of questionable decisions made by DEP Assistant Shoreland Zoning Coordinator Jeffrey Kalinich should be concerning to all residents and DEP superiors.
-He submitted incomplete and inaccurate statements to the ZBA member just prior to our meeting; he was involved in questionable email correspondence with John Houy regarding our structures; he tried to get a PRB to justify violations committed by John Houy; he granted John Houy grandfather status to two docks based on a single picture, yet denied us grandfather status for our gazebo which was is the same picture; he appeared to pressure the CEO into issuing us violations while simultaneous ignoring much more egregious violations committed by Mr. Houy; and many more.
+He submitted incomplete and inaccurate statements to ZBA members just prior to our meeting; he was involved in questionable email correspondence with John Houy regarding our structures; he tried to get a PRB to justify violations committed by John Houy; he granted John Houy grandfather status to two docks based on a single picture, yet denied us grandfather status for our gazebo which was is the same picture; he appeared to pressure the CEO into issuing us violations while simultaneous ignoring much more egregious violations committed by Mr. Houy; and many more.

 6. Complete Canopy removal